Kernix13/rural-homestead/livable-sheds-notes.md

 1. How to determine total interior square footage?

 - The width of the wall studs should be deducted from all sides of the building
-- Add your interior wall finish thickness, i.e., ½ or ¾ inch drywall, to determine your exact interior square footage of the building
+- Add your interior wall finish thickness, i.e., 1/2 or 3/4" drywall, to determine your exact interior square footage of the building
 - You have to subtract spaces such as bathrooms and kitchens

 ......................................................................

 <h2 id="checklist">9. <a href="https://www.ncshedconversions.com/checklist">Checklist</a></h2>

+<div id="check-list"></div>

 1. Determine a Budget,
 2. Find a property,